machineware-gmbh/vcml/doc/build.md

    - Enter `https://github.com/machineware-gmbh/vcml` and click `Clone`
    - Once Visual Studio has cloned the project, double-click on the `vcml` folder
    - Run `Build All` from the build menu.

+   CMake parameters such as `SYSTEMC_HOME` can be configured by selecting `CMake Settings for vcml` from the project menu.
+There, in the section `CMake variables and cache`, the desired parameters can be added or changed.

 2. Using the command line:
    - Install [Git for Windows](https://git-scm.com/download/win)